caseycui/FollowMe/writeup.md

 case#2 for patrol without target, the IOU for hero is 0, other people 0.59 case#3 for target from far away, the IOU for hero is 0.17, other people 0.32

-Since I've collected most of data for following target, a small part for target from far away, these scenarios are doing relatively well.
+Since I've collected most of data for following target, a set of data of target from far away, and a set of data of patrol without target.
+The following target scenario is doing relatively well compared to the other two cases.
 To further improve the model, I need to collect data in case#2 and case#3